vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 584 Hans T. Bakker & Peter C. Bisschop

 tell another story.
-Realization of one’s aim in this world and the acquisition of (yogic) power is achieved by following the path (sādhana) that he contemplates and is ready to communicate to the world of men.
-The four acolytes around Yogeśvara may intimate the spread of this sādhana over the earth, since they evoke the image of the four disciples:
+Realization of one’s aim in this world and the acquisition of (yogic) power is achieved by following the path (sādhana) that he contemplates and is ready to communicate to the world of meṇThe four acolytes around Yogeśvara may intimate the spread of this sādhana over the earth, since they evoke the image of the four disciples:

 And in the present age as well, when the Supreme Lord had seen the suffering in the world, He emitted four men (purus.a) from His four faces and spoke to them, since it was His wish to bestow grace upon mankind:

 ‘You four should go to earth and become twice-born ascetics; O Masters of Yoga, return to me after you have led the brahmins to the highest station.
 34

-These purus.as, the Skandapurān. a (SP) continues, will become the four disciples (śis.ya) of Siva, whose own incarnation on earth is known as Lāgud ´ . i in the SP or Lakulīśa in later literature.
+These purus.as, the Skandapurāṇa (SP) continues, will become the four disciples (śis.ya) of Siva, whose own incarnation on earth is known as Lāgud ´ . i in the SP or Lakulīśa in later literature.
 This incarnation, characterised by his attribute the club (lakula), is not depicted on the architrave, but any guru pertaining to the four param. parās inaugurated by him, may be imagined to be implicitly involved in the last panel of the eastern face, since these ācāryas are believed to impersonate Siva when they initiate and instruct their pupils. ´ 35 The four acolytes around Yogeśvara perform different acts of veneration and they do not seem all to be of the same standing.
 The one at the viewer’s lower right may be a householder, indicating that not only ascetics, but the whole world had come to recognize Siva as supreme god. ´

 The following, penultimate panel (E 5, Plate 155) shows someone set on the path towards instruction in the doctrine, which is the subject of the last panel (E 6, Plate 156, cf. Plate 116).